Industry terms definedDemystifying e-Grocery technology

 The next paradigm in food retailing is here.
 These are the terms you need to know in order to understand this breakthrough technology.

 Self-Service Order Pickup

 Micro Fulfillment Center

-Defining industry terms to educate and inform the growing industry of automated grocery fufillment.
+Defining industry terms to educate and inform the growing industry of automated grocery fulfillment.

-This is an Alert Innovation term for a store architecture and associated supply chain logistics.
-The strict definition for Novastore is as follows: a supermarket with an automated packaged-goods market (a.k.a. “center store”) and an optional self-service fresh-goods market (a.k.a. “perimeter departments”).
-It automates the center store and allows the grocer to focus on customer experience with produce, meat, dairy, bakery, cafe, etc. A key component of the Novastore architecture is each level replenishment in sub-totes from a Market Distribution Center (MDC) to the store.
+Novastore is an Alert Innovation term for a store architecture and associated supply chain logistics.
+The strict definition for Novastore is a supermarket with an automated packaged-goods market (a.k.a. “center store”) and an optional self-service fresh-goods market (a.k.a. “perimeter departments”).
+It automates the center store and allows the grocer to focus on customer experience with produce, meat, dairy, bakery, cafe, etc.